Selective control is the answer – Controlling Those Pests

 Insects are necessary in our gardens.
 They play an important role in the natural ecosystems that keep our gardens healthy and alive.
-As such, using blanket pesticides that wreak havoc on all insect populations is not only irresponsible, but also counterproductive.
+As such, using blanket pesticides with the intention of killing pests, can wreak havoc on all insect populations, and is not only irresponsible, but also counterproductive.
 Our gardens need biodiversity and balance.
 Without this balance keeping your garden healthy can be tricky.
 This is where using a product like EcoBuz Pest Pro comes in useful.

-Some of the pest insects that do need to be controlled are red spider mite, whitefly, tomato leaf miner and false codling moth, and Pest Pro is registered for all of these.
+Some pests, that are insects, that do need to be controlled are red spider mite, whitefly, tomato leaf miner and false codling moth, and Pest Pro is registered for all of these.

 Whitefly can be difficult to control because as soon as you start to spray they fly off and settle on another plant.
 They suck the sap of plants, weakening them and also potentially transmitting disease.
 Like red spider mites, they are particularly problematic during the hot months, although they prefer humidity.

-Tomatoes suffer from just about every disease and pest under the sun, one of which is tomato leaf miner.
-The little critters, which are the larvae of moths, ‘mine’ their way through the leaves of the host plant, creating trails that can be seen on the leaves.
+Tomatoes suffer from many diseases and pests under the sun, one of which is tomato leaf miner.
+The little pests, which are the larvae of moths, ‘mine’ their way through the leaves of the host plant, creating trails that can be seen on the leaves.
 In low numbers these larvae cause just cosmetic damage, but if the population explodes then the damage can affect the plant’s health and crop, also making it more vulnerable to other afflictions.